 Interestingly, the Dionysus’ cult consisted of both men and women, but women were mainly chosen to be his priestesses, called maenads.
 They were the leaders and initiators of the Dionysian rites.
 His priestesses presided over the orgeia, meaning “rites in the forest”.
 And yes that word is indeed the root to the modern word orgy.
 No doubt the Dionysian rites included sexual acts and ecstatic trance of his followers, often in conjunction, therefore inspiring the connection.
 But it wasn’t always just about getting drunk and having sexual relations.
 Dionysus had other jobs too.

 Let’s get one thing straight – Dionysus manifests how he sees fit in any given moment.
 But mostly he appears as a man, goat, bull, as a huge phallus or as a man with horns.
+Or as a man, goat, or bull WITH a huge phallus.
 He is also a divine embodiment of the Green Man, crowned with grapes, vines, and snakes.
 Sometimes he is depicted as being androgynous or gender fluid.
 And, remember, he is the personification of wine.
 When he rides in his chariot, it’s pulled by either panthers or griffins, and he’s frequently accompanied by maenads and satyrs.
 You can also bet that he shows up with a chalice of wine, barrels of wine nearby, or grapes in hand.
+And, he’s ALWAYS ready to partay!

 Obviously Dionysus has domain over wine and intoxication.
 But what are his other spiritual domains?
 Dionysus embodies sacred polarity: he is kind and vengeful in the same breath, blissful and wrathful, clean and dirty, charming and disturbing.
 What have we always said here at Otherworldly Oracle?
 That deities who express sacred polarity almost always hold the keys to the life cycle and preside over life, death and rebirth.
 Dionysus is no exception.
 We see this demonstrated in his origin mythos.